 Just once in a while, things go really, really well.
-The moon and stars align and all is well image1in the world!
+The moon and stars align and all is well in the world!
 Something similar is happening on the 13th September as I have been able to bring a remarkable group of individuals together to talk about a topic each is passionate about, in a select soiree setting with good wine and cheese.

 Who do we have?